Interview: Ibi Zoboi and Dr. Yusef Salaam on the Importance of Their Novel ‘Punching the Air’

 Dr. Yusef Salaam: The challenge was to make it unique, even though there were similarities and things that overlapped, and to make a character that readers could identify with.
-The challenge in my story is that not everyone can identify with being falsely labeled a rapist or a sex offender.
+The challenge in my story is that not everyone can identify with being falsely labelled a rapist or a sex offender.
 That part of my story is very unique.
 But a fight is something that lots of boys can relate to.
 They can see themselves in that position.
 The reward was in telling the story and giving it life so that we can begin to talk about it and see it without blinders on.

 Punching the Air highlights the fact that many systems are set up in such a way that makes them stacked against Black people, including the justice and schooling systems.
 What was your process like in terms of wanting to shed light on these important issues, while still trying to show hope?

 Ibi Zoboi: While Punching the Air addresses juvenile justice and wrongful imprisonment, this story is ultimately about the healing and redemptive power of art.
 There is very little we can do right now for the young people who are serving time.
-By the time we begin to see drastic changes, they would’ve already been processed through the system and in danger of recidivism.
+By the time we begin to see drastic changes, they would’ve already been processed through the system and are in danger of recidivism.
 This book addresses the present.
-It asks young people, what can you do now is to to keep your soul intact and speak your truth.
-Creative expression and channeling rage is vitally important and this is the most important message in Punching the Air.
+It asks young people, what can you do now is to keep your soul intact and speak your truth.
+Creative expression and channelling rage is vitally important and this is the most important message in Punching the Air.

 One of my favourite moments in the book was when Amal received the letter from Zenobia.
 So, I was wondering what were some of your favourite moments to write?